Linda Evans, 74, DUI Arrest: What ‘Dynasty’ Star Has To Say About Dash Cam Video

 Evans was booked and sentenced up to one year in prison.
 She also had her driver’s license suspended for a month.
 She remained on probation until 2016, and then she changed her life around by working on her health.

-[Featured image by Kris Connor/Getty Images]
+[Featured Image by Kris Connor/Getty Images]